marlam/bino/doc/bino-manual.md

 - Support for stereoscopic 3D videos in various formats

-- Support for 360° videos, with and without stereoscopic 3D
+- Support for 360° and 180° videos, with and without stereoscopic 3D

 - Support for Virtual Reality environments, including SteamVR, CAVEs, powerwalls, and other multi-display / multi-GPU / multi-host systems